arashlml/crypto-harmonic/README.md

 ### Prerequisites

-- Docker and Docker Compose installed on your system.
+- Docker installed on your system.

 ### Installation